-It’s a message Michigan State Police are trying to convey in response to a growing number of videos and posts going viral on social media.
+It’s a message the Michigan State Police has emphasized in response to various videos and posts that have gone viral on Facebook and other platforms – notably in 2017.

-Most recently, a man described an experience at a Target store in Canton where he says his wife and child were almost abducted from the store in an apparent human trafficking attempt, Fox 2 News reports.
+At that time, a man described an experience at a Target store in Canton where he says his wife and child were almost abducted from the store in an apparent human trafficking attempt, Fox 2 News reported.

-Other reports have suggested that sex trafficking goes on at Great Lakes Crossing shopping mall.
+Other reports had suggested that sex trafficking goes on at Great Lakes Crossing Outlets in Auburn Hills.

-In reality, “That is not an issue at all,” says Michigan State Police Lt.
-Michael Shaw.
-“In the 22 years I’ve had in law enforcement, we have had zero kids abducted for sex trafficking.”
+“In the 23 years I’ve had in law enforcement, we have had zero kids abducted for sex trafficking,” he adds.

 A very real problem